gxvr/zuno-library/README.md

 # Zuno Library - Interview Challenge

-This is a project for Zuno.
+This is a project for Zuno Interview Challenge.
 It is a books library webapp that allows users to view, search and explore books as well as to see the book views on a chart.

 ## Getting started